 - FEDERAL SOLAR TAX CREDIT

-SIGN UP(Free, no Obligation) for to learn about solar financing options available in your area.
+SIGN UP (Free, no obligation) to learn about solar financing options available in your area.

 Here’s the 101 on Solar Financing

 A solar lease is much like a car lease.
 Someone else owns the equipment, and you pay a monthly fee.
-A solar lease differs from a solar power purchase agreement in that you are paying for the equipment not just paying for the energy that the equipment produces.
-Also, a residential solar PPA will often have a fixed monthly cost for the life of the agreement while the lease will usually increase over time.
-However, all in all, they are very similar.
-Again, a solar lease is very compelling because it’s easy to evaluate.
+A solar lease is very compelling because it’s easy to evaluate.
 If your monthly lease costs are going to be cheaper than your electricity costs, it’s a no-brainer.

 A feed-in tariff requires utilities to pay rates set by the government for renewable power over a certain period of time.
 The law requires utility companies to negotiate a long-term contract with the homeowner.
 Contracts usually last 15-20 years.
 Although they’ve been used for several years in countries like Germany and Spain, feed-in tariffs are newer in the United States however are now available in a growing number of locations.